 The hurricane season is an annual affair for the Caribbean.
 I wasn’t here for last year’s so was interested to experience daily life throughout the Summer of 2017.

-Harvey was the first we saw as a credible threat to Sint Maarten, but as the days passed we could see it roll south toward Grenada and develop into the Hurricane that flooded Texas and Louisiana.
+Harvey was the first we saw as a credible threat to Sint Maarten, but as the days passed we could see it roll south toward Grenada and develop into the Hurricane that later flooded Texas and Louisiana.

 “Bowling balls across the Atlantic,” my friend Gregg called them, “and we all hope for ‘gutter-balls’.”

-Irma was the next potential slowly edging west.
+Irma was the next potential storm slowly edging west.
 Starting at a more northerly latitude it normally would have turned north into the mid Atlantic and dissipated over cooler water but there was a high pressure system over Bermuda pushing the depression on a more southerly track.

 The word across the lagoon was that Irma should turn north before too long and lose its power over cooler water.
-The forecast track eventually put Sint Maarten within the southern part of the ‘uncertainty cone,’ a wide area where the hurricane could possibly track.
+The forecast eventually put Sint Maarten within the southern part of the ‘uncertainty cone,’ a wide area where the hurricane could possibly track.
 The longer the prediction the wider the track.

 My dinghy and outboard were hauled onto the deck and strapped down the day before Irma’s projected arrival.
 Irma had grown to a Category 3 hurricane fairly quickly so we thought a Category 4 was likely and hopefully pass north leaving us with 95 mile an hour winds.

-Ben and Lucy from SV Mistress appeared later and boosted things along and, by nightfall, we were hunkered down in the laundry all on the Internet tracking Irma and waiting for the weather to arrive.
+Ben and Lucy from SV Mistress appeared later and boosted things along and, by nightfall, we were hunkered down in the laundry all watching the Internet tracking Irma and waiting for the weather to arrive.

 It’s difficult to sleep when a monster is approaching your door so I reflected on what needed to be done and considered what people would need should I not come through the other side.
 So I listed all my online accounts into an encrypted file and sent them to a trusted friend to forward to my family should I not be heard from for a month.
 The password for the file I sent to my son.
 He said that this was a bit worrying but I reassured him that it was only a precaution and I didn’t believe I would be harmed.